Riley-D-1/Part_B-Task-3/PART_B.md

 ### Cultral senstivities
-From my limited cultral knowledge, I belivee that there is nothing that is insensetive to other culture or religion however I will make sure the continue this in devlopment.
+From my limited cultral knowledge, I belive that there is nothing that is insensetive to other culture or religion however I will make sure the continue this in devlopment.